CG BLOOD

 Final Results

 In the end, I am very happy with the results.
-Obviously nothing is perfect, so I plan to conitnue to develope this asset for as long as I can.
+Obviously nothing is perfect, so I plan to conitnue to develop this asset for as long as I can.

 Future Asset Plans: